-- 1. Have a minimum cumulative grade point average of 2.0; - 2.
+- 1. Have a minimum cumulative grade point average of 2.0 or 70% for Medical Assisting Program; - 2.
 Adhere to all College rules and regulations; - 3.
-Adhere to the attendance policies, and standards of conduct, as well as settling all financial obligations to the College and; - Complete the minimum course work and hours of credit required in the program in which the student is enrolled.
+Adhere to the attendance policies, and standards of conduct, as well as settling all financial obligations to the College and; - 4.
+Complete the minimum course work and hours of credit required in the program in which the student is enrolled; - 5.
+Complete all required externship hours if applicable.